-To respond to various risks related to business projects, first, the New Ventures Division carries out a centralized analysis/examination on whether to adopt or reject a new project, and operate the "INPEX Value Assurance System" as a structure for conducting cross-sectional technical evaluation, etc. at each phase of exploration, evaluation, development, etc.
+To respond to various risks related to business projects, first, the New Ventures Division carries out a centralized analysis/examination on whether to adopt or reject a new project.
+In addition, the Company operates the "INPEX Value Assurance System Committee" as a structure for conducting cross-sectional technical evaluation, etc. at each phase of exploration, evaluation, development, etc.